 UPWP Element 3 covers all eight Planning Emphasis Areas and work tasks include performance analysis of integrated Management Systems (safety, congestion, and pavement) for use in Corridor Profile and bottleneck reduction efforts as well as to assist in the development, selection and prioritization of potential TIP projects (Factors 2, 3, 4, 7, 8).
 Transportation system security, including identification of vulnerable transportation infrastructure and evacuation planning, is addressed under Safety and Security.
 Also, drawing on the Management Systems, this UPWP includes short and medium range management and operations implementation efforts, as recommended from previous studies.
 Further, this element supports continued efforts to introduce ITS technologies to the region as well as expand local awareness of freight issues - both truck and rail - and their respective impacts on highway congestion and efforts to increase Commuter Rail service (Factors 6,7).
 The implementation of the 2024 LRTP will guide projects and initiatives, most notably tracking performance management data, assisting communities in developing projects for implementation in one of the four program areas identified in the plan, working with potential project proponents on multi-mode projects, and assisting freight partners in securing grant funds.
-Planning for livability, sustainability and promotion of alternative mode, including strategies for greenhouse gas reduction and health linkages, as well as, identifying gaps and solutions to fill the gaps in Access to Essential Services and making linkages to enhance travel and tourism are also included in Element 3 (Factors 1,4,5,6,9,10).
-The Vernon Planning study to engage the public and various local and regional stakeholders to develop conceptual alternatives to reconnect historically disadvantaged communities with economic opportunities (Factors 1,2,4,6,7)
+Planning for livability, sustainability and promotion of alternative mode, including strategies for network resiliency and health linkages, as well as, identifying gaps and solutions to fill the gaps in Access to Essential Services and making linkages to enhance travel and tourism are also included in Element 3 (Factors 1,4,5,6,9,10).

-UPWP Element 4 covers all eight Planning Emphasis Areas and also considers intermodal planning (Factor 6), general public transportation planning, the transportation needs of transportation-disadvantaged populations, as well as the coordination of public transit with various human service agencies (Factor 4).
+UPWP Element 4 covers all eight Planning Emphasis Areas and also considers intermodal planning (Factor 6), general public transportation planning, the transportation needs of all populations, as well as the coordination of public transit with various human service agencies (Factor 4).